Bob Holden: 2004 election

-In March of 2003, Holden announced his bid for re-election in 2004.
+In March 2003, Holden announced his bid for re-election in 2004.
 He was challenged for the Democratic nomination for governor by a fellow Democrat, State Auditor Claire McCaskill, who had won the support of officials such as former governor Roger B. Wilson.
 McCaskill based her campaign on the broad-based disgruntlement with Holden that prompted even some Democrats to call him by the unflattering moniker "OTB" (One Term Bob).
 However, Holden still had some support among the state establishment, and prominent backers in U.S. House Minority Leader Dick Gephardt and former U.S. Senator Thomas Eagleton.
 After Holden's approval rating steadily dropped during the second half of his term, McCaskill defeated Holden in the Democratic primary, marking the first primary loss for a sitting governor since 1994 and the first loss for a sitting governor in Missouri's history.

 McCaskill lost the November 2 general election to Republican Secretary of State Matt Blunt.
 Holden's term ended on January 10, 2005.